liees/skm-node/README.md

 [![CRAN](https://img.shields.io/badge/license-Do%20What%20the%20Fuck%20You%20Want%20to%20Public%20License-green.svg)](https://github.com/liees/skm-node/blob/master/LICENSE)

-For manage multiple sshkeys
+### For manage multiple sshkeys.

-#### Note

-Make sure the `~/.skm` directory does not exist.
+1. Make sure the `~/.skm` directory does not exist.

-Please save first to avoid loss if you are currently using sshkey.
+2. Please save first to avoid loss if you are currently using sshkey.

 #### Installtion